hakancemG/Python-RealTimeFaceRecognition/README.md

-#Ask me if you have any issues: @hakancemgercek/twitter, @hkn.cem/instagram
+#Contact me if you have any issues: @hakancemgercek/twitter, @hkn.cem/instagram